rcook/isopy/README.md

 * [rbenv][rbenv]
 * [ruby-build][ruby-build]

-isopy is 99% Python clean-room implementation and doesn't borrow any code from these projects.
+isopy is a 99% Python clean-room implementation and doesn't borrow any code from these projects.
+The bootstrapper/setup is written in bash and PowerShell.

 [github-pages]: https://rcook.github.io/isopy/
 [pyenv]: https://github.com/pyenv/pyenv